aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Function `concurrent_fungible_balance_exists`

-Return whether the provided address has a store initialized.
+Return whether the provided address has a concurrent fungible balance initialized, at the fungible store address.

 <pre><code>#[view]